 Because human error is the number one cause of data breaches, it’s paramount for organizations to train their employees in cybersecurity even when they can’t physically gather in the same conference room.
 Fortunately, online security awareness training sessions can be just as effective as their in-person counterparts.

 Here are some topics organizations need to include in their security awareness program to help remote employees defend themselves against the latest and most dangerous online threats: Wi-Fi security, password best practices, phishing, mobile security, cloud threats, safe browsing habits, social networking dangers, and physical security.

 Bonus: Encourage Anonymous Reporting of Compliance Issues

-When employees are working remotely, they are far more likely to ignore potential compliance issues that would otherwise likely reach the attention of the management through informal discussions in the break room or formal reports.
+When employees work remotely, they are far more likely to ignore potential compliance issues that would otherwise likely reach the management’s attention through informal discussions in the break room or formal reports.